GitMeder/13roomsUI/README.md

 This is the Angular 20 frontend application for the 13Rooms room booking system.

-## Current Status

-The booking form has been implemented, allowing users to book rooms.
-The UI has been enhanced for a better user experience.
-The latest code has been pushed to the GitHub repository.

 ## Getting Started with Docker (Recommended)

 The easiest way to run the frontend is using Docker.
 This setup automatically configures API proxying to the backend.